wintermeyer/elixir-phoenix-ash/README.md

-# phoenix-book
+# Phoenix Framework for Beginners Book

-A Phoenix Framework book for beginners.
+We use https://opensuse.github.io/daps/ to write this book.